exasol-mcp-server

 queries is enabled.
 Note that reading is disabled by default.
 To enable the data

-reading, the `enable_read_query` property must be set to true (see the
+reading, set the `enable_read_query` property to true:

 The server configuration settings can also be used to enable/disable or filter the